urbanbigdatacentre/ubdc-airbnb/README/setup.md

 - a broker
 - an EMPTY fresh database
 	- The data are stored inside the container, thus when you remove it, they will get deleted.
-The postgres that I am using here is based on the the official postgres image.
+The postgres that I am using here is based on the official postgres image.
 Please read the documentation [here](https://hub.docker.com/_/postgres) on how to make the data persistent
 - one worker.